wenliwyan/wenliwyan.github.io/_posts/2023-11-20-statistics-basics.md

 R-squared: $R^2=r^2$, gives the fraction of the variation in the y-values that is explained by the regression line.

 ### Confidence intervals

+Confidence interval is the estimation of an interval describing a plausible range of values for the unknown truth.

 The SE tells the likely size of the chance error.
 Confidence intervals give a more precise statement.